JamesMontyn/random_walk/README.md

 opening price, then my range of prices to choose from is \[98,102\].
 The program will uniformly choose a price from this range to generate the closing price of today.
 Eventually, we will have the data of the artificial stock chart, and we can plot it as a bar chart.
-You will be surprised how much it will look just like an actual stock chart and will make you think twice about your conception on technical analysis and the overall price movement of stock markets.
+You will be surprised how much it will look just like an actual stock chart and will make you think twice about technical analysis and the overall price movement of stock markets.

 # How it works
 The program consists of a main menu and submenu's, which act as the interface to the *RandomWalk* class that implements